Aaronhjlee/DoodlePredictor/README.md

 At the end of it, we improved our model by 1.05%.

 There was more testing that was done:
-* varying number of layers
+* Varying number of layers
-* Applying PCA before
+* Applying PCA before and without PCA

 Neural networks are hard to navigate when you do not identify specific traits for each hidden layer to 'look for' such as edges, lines, corners,etc.